econml.dr.SparseLinearDRLearner

 coef__inference(T)

-The inference for the coefficients in the linear model of the constant marginal treatment effect associated with treatment T.
+Get inference results for the coefficients in the linear model of the constant marginal treatment effect.

 T (alphanumeric) – The input treatment for which we want the coefficients.